MFlisar/Settings/README.md

 ### RecyclerViewPreferences [![Release](https://jitpack.io/v/MFlisar/Settings.svg)](https://jitpack.io/#MFlisar/Settings)

-A full recycler view based and NO XML preferences replacement with a lot of extra features
+A full recycler view based and NO XML preferences replacement with a lot of extra features.
+With the target that it supports settings and per item settings.

 ### Features